technomancy/lein-assoc/README.md

 A higher-order Leiningen task to run tasks with ad-hoc project keys.

+Deprecated by the addition of the `update` task in Leiningen 2.1.0.

 ## Usage

 Put `lein-assoc` `"0.1.0"` into `:plugins` in your `:user` profile or